 That 3+ year waiting list is not considering how people’s circumstances will change.
 Some of the households on that list will move to a different city, begin receiving disability benefits, start earning more than the income limit, or otherwise find themselves in a position where they no can longer get this housing.
 That means the estimated waitlist time will go down and you can potentially move into your new home faster.

-The takeaway?
 Don’t lose faith.
 There’s so many other ways the waiting list time could decrease and you could become a priority for housing.
 For more information about low income housing waiting lists, read this article.
+In the meantime, we have put together some alternatives for you!

 What are some alternatives I can explore?